 The goals, objectives, and policies stated in this Plan are consistent with goals, objectives, and policies stated in various other planning documents and regulatory measures at the Federal, State, County and Town level.
-In addition, each element of this Plan is consistent with one another, and many policies are integrated throughout this Plan in multiple elements.
 This Plan's policy timelines vary, dependent on each individual policy.
 All policies in this Plan contain one of two timelines: